 Safety belts save lives.
 But getting people to use them - even to protect their own lives - is a challenge.
 Public education is one way to keep the issue in front of motorists.
 Legislation is another.
 MoDOT supports both approaches, attacking the problem with focused marketing campaigns and reinforcing it with hard facts to back legislative efforts.
-Several municipalities across the state are taking matters into their own hands by supporting grassroots efforts that enact primary ordinances within city limits.
-Missouri currently has 39 communities with a primary safety belt ordinance.
+Several municipalities across the state are taking matters into their own hands enacting primary ordinances within city limits.
+Missouri currently has 44 communities with a primary safety belt ordinance representing 21.6 percent of the state's population.

-Safety belt use in Missouri rose to 80 percent in 2013.
+Safety belt use in Missouri for 2014 was 79 percent.
 The national average for safety belt use in 2013 was 87 percent.
-Missouri's national ranking dropped to 41.
+Missouri's national ranking is currently 41st.
+Only nine states rank lower in safety belt use than Missouri.

-Despite Missouri's consistent safety belt use, the number of states that have a primary seat belt law continues to increase, resulting in a higher rate of use for those states.
-States that have a secondary law continue to fall down the list in the national rankings, overtaken by those with a primary law.
+Missouri's safety belt use has plateaued.
+The number of states with a primary safety belt use law, result in a higher rate of use for those states.
+States that have a secondary law continue to fall down the list in the national rankings.